Socialism in Egypt: Position on Palestine and Zionism

 However, the situation changed when the Soviet Union endorsed partition by voting for UN Resolution 181.
 The USSR believed that two nations, a Jewish and an Arab nation, were already in existence in Palestine and that they could not live in peace, so partition was needed.
 The DMNL, the largest socialist movement at the time, later shifted its view into endorsing the Soviet position.
 The DMNL still believed in the eventual unification of the two states through reconciliation, despite the efforts of the "Arab reactionary elements".
-The party newspaper described it as:We do not want to take Palestine away from the Arabs and give it to the Jews, but we want to take it away from imperialism and give it to the Arabs and Jews----Then will begin the long struggle for rapprochement between Arab and Jewish states.During Egpyt's war against Israel, martial law was used to suppress the communist and worker's movement under the government of El Nokrashy.
+The party newspaper described it as:We do not want to take Palestine away from the Arabs and give it to the Jews, but we want to take it away from imperialism and give it to the Arabs and Jews----Then will begin the long struggle for rapprochement between Arab and Jewish states.During Egypt's war against Israel, martial law was used to suppress the communist and worker's movement under the government of El Nokrashy.
 Curiel was later deported to Italy in 1950.